spletts/nHDeabsorb/README.md

 * `fn_output`: the default is `absorption.csv`
-  * Filename of output data file which contains the energy bin centers (in keV) in the first column, and the energy bin width (in keV) in the second column, and the corresponding absorption component in the third a nd final column.
-This comma-separated file has header energy_keV,ebin_width_keV,absorption
+  * Filename of output data file which contains the energy bin centers (in keV) in the first column, and the energy bin width (in keV) in the second column, and the corresponding absorption component in the third and final column.
+Energies outside the range 0.3-10 keV have absorption=1 (corresponding to no absorption).
+                        This comma-separated file has header: energy_keV,ebin_width_keV,absorption.
 ## Example

 Run the following command in the directory `nHDeabsorb`, which will create `absorption.csv`